 Like this craft?
 Make sure that you bookmark this page or pin an image so that you don’t forget to make it with your kids.

-To make this easy Christmas card you’ll need to start off with some brown cardstock*, mine was part of a big pack of coloured card I bought in Lidl (if you ever see it, grab it, it’s brilliant) but you can also buy packs of card online which is great if you want to make these with a group – I’m hugely regretting that we can only make one at the moment!
+To make this cute Christmas pudding card you’ll need to start off with some brown cardstock, mine was part of a big pack of colored card I bought in Lidl (if you ever see it, grab it, it’s brilliant) but you can also buy packs of card online which is great if you want to make these with a group – I’m hugely regretting that we can only make one at the moment.
 Fold your card in half to make the main shape of the Christmas card design.

-Finally add your raisins onto the brown part of the card, I’ve again used these pens* as they show really well on darker cards (felt tips sadly often don’t).
-If you don’t have chalk pens like these then a Sharpie might be a good alternative.
+Finally add your raisins onto the brown part of the card, I’ve again used these pens as they show really well on darker cards (felt tips sadly often don’t).
+If you don’t have chalk pens like these then a marker pen like a Sharpie might be a good alternative.

 With that your card is done, all to decide now is who to send it to!